-This document is intended as an exact transcript of the lecture, with extra summary and vocabulary sections for your convenience.
-By design, the material covered in lecture is exactly the same as what is in these notes.
-Due to time constraints, the notes may sometimes only contain limited illustrations, proofs, and examples; for a more thorough discussion of the course content, consult the textbook.
+This document is an exact transcript of the lecture, with extra summary and vocabulary sections for your convenience.
+Due to time constraints, the lectures sometimes only contain limited illustrations, proofs, and examples.
+For a more thorough discussion of the course content, consult the textbook.